 - Carefully place the coated fillets in the hot oil.
 Fry for 2 to 3 minutes on each side until golden brown.
 Make sure that the oil comes back to temperature (350 degrees) before frying the next batch.

-- Remove the filets to the prepared baking sheet and place in the warmed oven (uncovered) until ready to serve.
+- Remove the fillets to the prepared baking sheet and place in the warmed oven (uncovered) until ready to serve.

 To Make the Sauce

-- Melt butter in a skillet over medium-high heat.
+- Melt 14 tablespoons of butter in a skillet over medium-high heat.
+When the butter is melted, add the parsley and mix well.

 - Sprinkle in the flour and stir or whisk continuously until a light roux develops.

-- Add about half of the green onions (reserve the rest) and stir together for about 5 minutes.
+- Add about half of the green onions (reserve the rest), stir together, and simmer for about 5 minutes.

 - Slowly add the stock, lemon juice and Worchestershire sauce and stir to combine.